mh884/f4sf-custom-auto-generate-prefill-link/README.md

 This code will get the Forms from the Custom Settings, and call Formstack For Salesforce Code which will generate the link and update the record for us.

-## Steps to deploy this code into Scratch Org/Sandbox
+## :computer: Steps to deploy this code into Scratch Org/Sandbox

 ### 1. Make sure you have an org setup in VSCode.